 - Bible camps.
 These camps are popular for a reason.
-They engage the young people of your church in a hands-on, memorable way.
+They engage the young people of your worship space in a hands-on, memorable way.
 But there are lots of moving parts when it comes to running a camp, and having a lot of online forms can make sure everything functions smoothly.

 - Baptisms.
 Baptism is a life-changing event — make sure the application and invitation process is smooth by using forms.